triciacodes/learn-javascript-and-front-end/README.md

 # Learn JavaScript and Front-End

-A syllabus to add to my JavaScript and front-end skills over eight weeks.
+A learning plan to add to my JavaScript and front-end skills over eight weeks.
 This syllabus is partially filled out.
 I've front loaded the first couple of weeks, and will adjust as needed.

 ## Objectives
 - Learn JavaScript (enough to make a kickass project)